 It’s not uncommon for the horse’s legs to move, for muscles to twitch or for the horse to appear to take a ‘breath’ after the injection has been administered but this normal and is simply part of the body’s natural response and doesn’t mean the injection didn’t work, although if you’re not aware of this it can be upsetting.

-The veterinarian will stay with the horse and check for a heartbeat as well as checking the pupils and blink reflex, if, however, he believes the brain is still active he’ll give the horse more barbiturates.
+The veterinarian will stay with the horse and check for a heartbeat as well as checking the pupils and blink reflex (Also known as the corneal reflex, it tests the involuntary blinking of the eye by touching it, being an involuntary action it indicates off the brain is active.), if, however, he believes the brain is still active he’ll give the horse more barbiturates.

 A lot of people feel that this is the most humane way of euthanizing a horse because its instant and the horse generally remains calm.
 The bone around a horse’s brain can be pretty thick so its important that this is carried out by a veterinarian or somebody who is not only familiar with using a high-powered firearm but who also knows where (and how) to shoot to kill rather than to stun.

 While this method is extremely quick and the horse is unaware of what’s happening it can be very distressing for the handler or owner due to the amount of blood that can be lost.
 Also because it’s so instant the horse’s body and nervous system don’t have time to slowly relax so there can be a lot more muscle twitches which can be very upsetting, although the horse isn’t aware of any of this.
 One other aspect that some people can find disturbing is the sound of the gun which can often be quite loud.